Expected Delivery: 3-4 Days

 The actual procedure involves the injection of dermal filler into the specific areas of the gums and gingival tissues that require enhancement.
 The injection technique and depth vary based on the patient’s unique needs and the desired outcomes.

-Doctors must explain to their patients that while dermal fillers can provide remarkable improvements in gingival embrasure closure and pink aesthetics, the results are not permanent, typically lasting from several months to over a year, depending on the type of filler used.
-Periodic touch-up treatments may be necessary to maintain the desired appearance.
+Doctors should explain to each of their patients that, while dermal fillers are proven to provide remarkable progress in gingival embrasure closure and aesthetics, the results are not truly permanent.
+They typically last from several months to over a year, depending on the specific filler that was used.
+Periodic touch-up treatments are often necessary with some products, to maintain the desired appearance.

 Potential Risks and Complications